ultraflynn/javonical/README.md

 It must be immutable otherwise the wrong bucket will be searched during a lookup in the Map.

 ### Garbage Collection
-(Another interview classic and it helps to have a picture in mind to help)
+(Another interview classic and it helps to be able to draw a picture describing Eden Space, 2x Survivor Spaces, Old Gen, Perm Gen)

 __"How does an object become eligible for garbage collection?"__
 __"There are several different garbage collection implementations, describe the one that you are most familiar with."__